XyrenTheCoder/enscript/README.md

-# archiescript
+# enscript
-A custom esolang made by thatOneArchUser, this repository contains encoder and decoder
+A custom esolang made by dtxc, this repository contains encoder and decoder

 ## How they works?
 Encoder and Decoder listen to these commands: